First Newton Rigg College calf since foot-and-mouth crisis

 Staff said the new calf was an important symbol for the college and farming community.

-North Yorkshire's Askham Bryan College took over providing further education courses at Newton Rigg from the University of Cumbria in 2011, securing the Penrith site's future.'Tragic time'
+North Yorkshire's Askham Bryan College took over providing further education courses at Newton Rigg from the University of Cumbria in 2011, securing the Penrith site's future.

 At that point the decision was made to replace the herd and Belle was the first female milking heifer to be born to it.